Ruakij/wg-ipv6-converter/README.md

 IPv6-Adresses are generated based on the IPv4-Adress.

+If not filtered out, then default routes (0.0.0.0/0) are handled specially and are converted to the IPv6 default route (::/0).

 Beware: This program needs `NET_ADMIN` privileges for setting Adresses and to access the wireguard-daemon.

 <br>